EU Parliament votes to transform protein production for a more sustainable future

 “We need to reduce our dependence on imports and explore innovative protein sources for the benefit of both food security and the environment,” Hortelano added.

-The Parliament’s report emphasizes the importance of plant-based proteins for both food security and the environment.
+The Parliament’s report emphasises the importance of plant-based proteins for both food security and the environment.
 The report was drawn up after the European Commission announced in its 2022 food security communication a revision of its 2018 report on the development of plant proteins

 The European Parliament began work on its report to influence the Commission’s strategy.
 While an own initiative report is non-binding and more meant to express what the Parliament would like to see in a strategy, it is nonetheless important as it specifically addresses the promotion of alternative proteins.